Common infrastructure#

 tolerate_unimplemented_checks – If True, elements for which no check is available will return NaN.

-meshmode.mesh.processing.flip_simplex_element_group(vertices: ndarray, grp: MeshElementGroup, grp_flip_flags: ndarray) MeshElementGroup[source]#
+meshmode.mesh.processing.flip_element_group(vertices: ndarray, grp: MeshElementGroup, grp_flip_flags: ndarray) MeshElementGroup[source]

-meshmode.mesh.processing.perform_flips(mesh: Mesh, flip_flags: ndarray, skip_tests: bool = False) Mesh[source]#
+meshmode.mesh.processing.perform_flips(mesh: Mesh, flip_flags: ndarray, skip_tests: bool = False) Mesh[source]

 Parameters: